Best RX 6600 Graphics Card

 But don’t shy away from the PowerColor or Gigabyte cards, either.
 All of the above cards are very similar in performance, noise, and thermal levels.
 So, whichever one you pick is a good choice.

-Actually, the most important aspect here should be the cost.
+Actually, the most crucial aspect here should be the cost.
 The one nearest to AMD’s original price is the ideal selection.

 Recommended Reads